efi411/final_project3/README.md

 In this repository, we implements - Robust Stabilizing Leader Election Algorithm.

-Abstract (from the article):
+Abstract (from the article):<br>
 We mix two approaches of the fault-tolerance: robustness and stabilization.
-Using these approaches, we propose leader election algorithms that tolerate both transient and crash failures.
-Our goal is to show the implementability of the robust self- and/or pseudo- stabilizing leader election in various systems with weak reliability and synchrony assumptions.
+Using these approaches, we propose leader election algorithms that tolerate both transient and crash failures.<br>
+Our goal is to show the implementability of the robust self- and/or pseudo- stabilizing leader election in various systems with weak reliability and synchrony assumptions.<br>
 We try to propose, when it is possible, communicationefficient implementations.
-Also, we exhibit some assumptions required to obtain robust stabilizing leader election algorithms.
-Our results show that the gap between robustness and stabilizing robustness is not really significant when we consider fix-point problems such as leader election.
+Also, we exhibit some assumptions required to obtain robust stabilizing leader election algorithms.<br>
+Our results show that the gap between robustness and stabilizing robustness is not really significant when we consider fix-point problems such as leader election.<br>

 In order to use this library and run the leader election algorithm, follow these instructions: